 The main cause of PCL tears is a strong external force applied to the knee.
 Specifically, the following situations are possible:

-2. sports injury: In sports such as soccer, rugby, and skiing, direct impact to the knee can cause rupture.
+- Sports injuries: In sports such as soccer, rugby, and skiing, direct impact to the knee can cause tears.

 Diagnosis of posterior cruciate ligament rupture

-1. Interview and inspection: First, the doctor will take a detailed interview about the patient's symptoms and injury.
-Next, we will visually inspect your knee for swelling or deformity.
+- Medical history and visual examination: First, the doctor will ask the patient detailed questions about their symptoms and the circumstances of their injury.
+Next, they will visually examine the knee for swelling or deformation.

-2. Manual inspection: Manual tests such as the posterior drawer test and the Lachman test are performed to assess the stability of the knee.
+- Manual examination: Manual examinations such as the posterior drawer test and Lachman test are performed to assess knee stability.

-3. image test: X-rays and MRI are used to confirm PCL tears.
-MRI is particularly effective for checking ligament damage in detail.
+- Imaging tests: X-rays and MRI are used to confirm PCL tears.
+MRI is particularly effective for examining ligament damage in detail.

 Treatment for posterior cruciate ligament rupture